reinator/tutorial_metabarcoding/_pages/miss-assembly.md

 ![](/images/IGV_go_to.png)

-Do you see a gap in Pacbio coverage?
+Do you see a gap in the Pacbio coverage?

 Aha!
 If we have a weird looking Hi-C HeatMap and NO reads cross that regiong, I bet you that this is a miss-assembly!!
-Don't you? =)
+Don't you? :wink: